 Consummation of the merger is conditioned upon filings with, and the receipt of required consents, orders, approvals or clearances from, various governmental agencies, including, without limitation, the FTC and the Antitrust Division.
-Although American Tower and SpectraSite have concluded that consummation of the merger is not subject to the notification and waiting period requirements of the HSR Act and no filing under the HSR Act will be made, the Antitrust Division has informed American Tower and SpectraSite that it is investigating the merger and requested information and materials from American Tower and SpectraSite with respect to the merger.
-There is no assurance that the Antitrust Division will not challenge the merger on antitrust grounds seeking to enjoin the merger or seeking to cause divestitures of significant assets of American Tower or SpectraSite or their respective subsidiaries or that, if a challenge is made, American Tower and SpectraSite will prevail.
+Although American Tower and SpectraSite have concluded that consummation of the merger is not subject to the notification and waiting period requirements of the HSR Act and no filing under the HSR Act will be made, the Antitrust Division has issued civil investigative demands relating to the merger, which seek information and materials from both American Tower and SpectraSite.
+American Tower and SpectraSite are cooperating with the Antitrust Division to provide the information and materials that have been requested to date.
+The Antitrust Division may request additional information or other materials with respect to the merger, and the Antitrust Division may request, and American Tower and SpectraSite may agree, to delay consummation of the merger to provide the Antitrust Division with additional time to evaluate the merger.
+In addition, there is no assurance that the Antitrust Division will not challenge the merger on antitrust grounds seeking to enjoin the merger or seeking to cause divestitures of significant assets of American Tower or SpectraSite or their respective subsidiaries or that, if a challenge is made, American Tower and SpectraSite will prevail.
 Additionally, at any time before or after the consummation of the merger, any state or foreign governmental entity could take action under the antitrust laws as it deems necessary or desirable in the public interest, or other persons can take action under the antitrust laws.
 There is no assurance that all of these required consents, orders, approvals and clearances will be obtained, and if they are obtained, they may not be obtained before American Tower and SpectraSite stockholders vote on the merger.